UKHO/playwright-template/README.md

 From the project directory run ng serve to spin up the web server and navigate to http://localhost:4200/ - you don't need to do this before running tests as that's handled by the Playwright Test framework.

 The app will automatically reload if you change any of the source files.

-### Launch Websocket Server
-A 'Live' websocket server can be launched from the terminal by running:

-node ./src/servers/websocket-server.js

-This is not required for the tests (as they use a mock websocket server) but can be useful for interacting with the test application outside of the tests.

-## Structure of this project

-The root contains the [pipeline](#pipeline), website config and [Playwright config](playwright.config.ts) files.

-### `docs`

-Further documentation is found in the docs folder.

-### `ApplicationUnderTest`

-This contains the website under test.
-This is written in angular and is **not** designed to be used as an exemplar for production code.
-See [Launch Application under test](ApplicationUnderTest/README.md#launch-application-under-test) for details on launching the website.

 ## Page Object Model Pattern